zapata-engineering/orquestra-sdk/docs/tutorials/parametrized-workflows.rst

 Get Results
 ===========
 The workflow is executed in the background.
-To get the calculated values, either follow the instruction in :doc:`started Ray<ray>`. or run the following
+To get the calculated values, run the following:

 .. literalinclude:: ../examples/tests/test_parametrized_workflows.py
     :start-after: def get_results():